SergiyStoyan/CliverRoutines/README.md

 - macOS High Sierra 10.12 in Xamarin.Mac projects built in Visual Studio for Mac;

 ## Application settings manager
-Aplication settings manager is easy to use and yet more versatile and flexible than .NET ConfigurationManager.
+Cliver.Config is an application settings manager intended as a capable, yet simple in use replacement for .NET ConfigurationManager.

 Features:
-- class fields/properties in your code can be automatically serialazed/deserialazed on disk;
+- cross-platform;
+- natively enables setting types of any complexity and functionality;
-- serializable types are tailored in your code according to your needs;
+- settings are easily modified directly in code;
+- enables settings polymorphism;
+- thread-safe;
+- serializes data in JSON;

 ## Logger
+Cliver.Log is a logger designed with usability and scalability in mind.

 Features:
+- cross-platform;
 - thread-safe;
-- writting thead logs;
-- simultaneous multiple log sessions;
+- session oriented - an application can write multiple log sessions successively or simultaneously.
+It is helpful when an application performs multiple independent tasks;
+- thread oriented - it can automatically write a log per thread;
-- automatic old log cleanup;
+- auto-cleanup of old logs;
+- diagnostic output;

 ## Auxiliary routines
 Anything handy that is needed in general development.